 They simply cannot understand that the law dictated HOW those things were to be observed, the law did not create the Father’s traditions, just as the law dictated many aspects of life, like eating, drinking, clothing, and sex, but the law didn’t create those things.
 Just like those things, the Father’s traditions exist separately and apart from the law, which is exactly what the scriptures show throughout.
-This spiritual ignorance most often blinds christians from being able to see the actual truths of the matter.
+It is spiritual ignorance that most often blinds christians from being able to see the actual truths of the matter.

 I recently had a dialog with a christian friend with whom I have shared these truths in the past, but once we started discussing the Father’s traditions again (Sabbaths, wedding traditions, temple ordinances and practices), he immediately went right back to his christian “safe space,” and began conflating the law and the Sabbaths.